rkaiser0324/CakePress/README.md

 CakePress is a Wordpress plugin to integrate a CakePHP web application into Wordpress.
 It is based on the [Jake project](https://github.com/rkaiser0324/jake), which does the same for Joomla.

 This project contains sample CakePHP 2.5.1 and WordPress 3.9.1 codebases, as a demonstration.
-But all the magic specific to this plugin is contained in the following files:
+But all the magic is contained in the following files:

-* `WordPress/.htaccess`
 * `WordPress/wp-content/plugins/CakePress/*`
 * `cakephp/app/webroot/index.php`

+It requires Apache 2.2.2, with mod_rewrite enabled.

 ## Configuration